ayoub-benali/signal-desktop-client/README.md

 # About
 Native desktop Signal client using Scala FX

-# Warning
+# Current state
-This is a just an attemp to write an alternative desktop client to Signal, success is not guaranteed
+The application is currently able:
+- to be linked as a secondary device, by scanning a QR code
+- fetch messages, contacts and groups

+There is an ongoing UI work in order to send messages.

 # Requirements
 * java 8